We turn to police officers when we want to feel protected from harm. But what happens when a police officer is the one causing you to feel unsafe?

 No two situations are alike, just as no two police officers are alike.
-For this reason, officers receive guidance and training on how to assess and gain control of a situation to protect the community without going overboard.
+For this reason, officers receive guidance and training on how to assess and gain control of a situation.
+They aim to protect the community without going overboard.

-If an officer has control of a situation, though, or is not in any danger, any use of force at that point should be seen as excessive.
+If an officer has control of a situation and isn’t in danger, any use of force is excessive.
 Examples of excessive force include shooting an unarmed person, beating an already subdued suspect, and unnecessary use of pepper spray or a taser, among others.

 Racial profiling.
 While the number of New York police officers conducting stop and frisk searches has gone down, they still occur on our streets.
-Most of the time, when a person is stopped and frisked, they are let go because no evidence of wrongdoing is found – but why was the person stopped in the first place?
+When a person is stopped and frisked, they’re usually let go.
+This is because most of the time, no evidence of wrongdoing is found.
+But why was the person stopped in the first place?

-Racial profiling – specifically when it comes to African-American and Latinos – is the main reason why people are stopped on New York streets, and it is an ineffective tactic to deter or discover crime.
-So if you are stopped because of your race, ethnicity, religion, or national origin, you are a victim of police brutality.
+Racial profiling – specifically of African-American, Latinos, and Muslims – is the main reason why people are stopped on New York streets.
+It is an ineffective tactic to deter or discover crime.
+So if you are stopped because of your race, ethnicity, religion, or national origin, you’re a victim of police brutality.

 False arrest.
 A false arrest – an arrest made without a warrant or probable cause – can qualify as police brutality in certain situations.
 If you are detained or questioned by an officer without reasonable suspicion, your civil rights have been violated.